-The Brazil Nut tree produces a large coconut looking fruit the size of a baseball.
+The tree produces a large coconut looking fruit the size of a baseball.
 It can weigh up to 5 lbs.

 Where Do Brazil Nuts Come From?

 Brazil, duh!
-Well, yes but no. Brazil produces approximately 40% of the Brazil Nut production in the world.
+Well, yes but no. Brazil produces approximately 40% of the production in the world of Brazil Nuts.
 However, Bolivia surpasses that.
 Northern Bolivia, located in the Amazon rainforest, supplies half of all the Brazil Nuts in existence.
 The Brazil Nut tree can be found not only in Brazil and Bolivia but Peru, Venezuela and Colombia as well.

 Well, as mentioned already, you are going to have to crack not once, but twice.
 The large outer shell which houses approximately 15 to 20 nuts can be cracked by smashing it against a hard surface.
 However, it can be quite challenging if it drys out.
 So, as soon as it falls from the tree, get to cracking!